RobertRovenko/RobertRovenko/README.md

 ### Robert Falkbäck Rovenko

-🎲 I am a frontend developer, specialized in mobile and web applications, and I am a problem solving enthuisiast!
+🎲 I am a creative frontend developer, specialized in making good looking mobile and web applications with easy and maintanable code.

 💻 Currently I´m studing App Development at the Stockholm Technical Institute with graduation June 2024.
-After graduating I´m planning to work with my skills in either Hybrid App Development, IOS or Android.
+After graduating I´m planning to work with my skills in either Hybrid or Native app development for IOS, Android or even Web.

-💼 Check out my portfolio for some of my public projects in my different languages like React Native, JavaScript, Kotlin and Swift!
+💼 Check out my portfolio for some of my public projects in my different languages like JavaScript, TypeScript, Kotlin, Java and Swift!

 ### Connect with me on my social media!